ICT response and recovery plans

 2. The ICT response and recovery plans referred to in paragraph 1 shall identify relevant scenarios, including scenarios of severe business disruptions and increased likelihood of occurrence of disruption.
 Those plans shall develop scenarios based on current information on threats and on lessons learned from previous occurrences of business disruptions.
 Financial entitiesas defined in Article 2, points (a) to (t) shall duly take into account all of the following scenarios:

-1. cyber-attacksa malicious ICT-related incident caused by means of an attempt perpetrated by any threat actor to destroy, expose, alter, disable, steal or gain unauthorised access to, or make unauthorised use of, an asset and switchovers between the primary ICT infrastructure and the redundant capacity, backups, and redundant facilities;
+1. cyber-attacksmeans a malicious ICT-related incident caused by means of an attempt perpetrated by any threat actor to destroy, expose, alter, disable, steal or gain unauthorised access to, or make unauthorised use of, an asset; and switchovers between the primary ICT infrastructure and the redundant capacity, backups, and redundant facilities;

-2. scenarios in which the quality of the provision of a critical or important functiona function the disruption of which would materially impair the financial performance of a financial entity, or the soundness or continuity of its services and activities, or the discontinued, defective or failed performance of that function would materially impair the continuing compliance of a financial entity with the conditions and obligations of its authorisation, or with its other obligations under applicable financial services law deteriorates to an unacceptable level or fails, and duly consider the potential impact of the insolvency, or other failures, of any relevant ICT third-party service provideran undertaking providing ICT services;
+2. scenarios in which the quality of the provision of a critical or important functionmeans a function, the disruption of which would materially impair the financial performance of a financial entity, or the soundness or continuity of its services and activities, or the discontinued, defective or failed performance of that function would materially impair the continuing compliance of a financial entity with the conditions and obligations of its authorisation, or with its other obligations under applicable financial services law; deteriorates to an unacceptable level or fails, and duly consider the potential impact of the insolvency, or other failures, of any relevant ICT third-party service providermeans an undertaking providing ICT services;;

 3. partial or total failure of premises, including office and business premises, and data centres;

-4. substantial failure of ICT assetsa software or hardware asset in the network and information systems used by the financial entity or of the communication infrastructure;
+4. substantial failure of ICT assetsmeans a software or hardware asset in the network and information systems used by the financial entity; or of the communication infrastructure;

 5. the non-availability of a critical number of staff or staff members in charge of guaranteeing the continuity of operations;